Saksham-Gupta-off/EE325Assignments/README.md

 # EE325Assignments

 ## Assignment 1:
 Q1 and Q2 uploaded.
 Change values as needed in code.
-Import files by downloading zip from top-right corner, and open using VSCode or jupyter notebook.
+Import files by downloading zip from top-right corner (last option under the GREEN code button), and open using VSCode or jupyter notebook.
 Q3 will be done by tuesday (fingers crossed)

 <br>